ethansager/ppol6821_FAQ/FAQ.md

 **Q: What are common mistakes in data loading and preprocessing?**

+A: Not running a normalization step is the biggest issue in pre-processing.
+If you work with images, don't forget the Tensor transformation as well.
+For data-loading, this depends on your context.
+If you designed your own DataLoader function, try adjusting the batch size and make sure you set Shuffle=True for the training set.

 ### Model Architecture

 **Q: How do I choose the right model architecture?**

+A: There is no right architectre, this depends on your context, use case and objectives.
+As a rule of thumb, design a minimum model first, then an all-out maximum model and inspect results and training times.
+Then, converge on something in between.

 ### Hyperparameter Tuning